kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day05-Breaks/README.md

 Funny note - in Part 2 I lazily hard-coded the seed ranges for the test input, intending to come back later to code them properly for the challenge input.
 When I finished my main code, I had forgotten about adjusting the seed ranges and just ran the program.
 While I was waiting for it to finish, I got bored and decided to optimize my algorithm.

-The funny part is that if I had coded the seed ranges properly from the start, my non-optimized code would have actually gotten the the correct answer before I got bored waiting to it to finish and decided to optimize it!
+The funny part is that if I had coded the seed ranges properly from the start, my non-optimized code would have actually gotten the the correct answer before I got bored waiting for it to finish and decided to optimize it!

 For what it's worth, my non-optimized code would have gotten the correct answer in a little over 24.2 million cycles.
 My optimized code got the correct answer in 2 cycles 😎